 Aquaculture covers the farming of aquatic organisms (finfish, molluscs, crustaceans, algae,…).
-It takes place in both inland and marine areas.
+It takes place in both inland and marine areas, also as organic aquaculture.

 Aquaculture is a key component of both the Common Fisheries Policy and the Blue Growth agenda.
 The Commission aims at facilitating its sustainable development.

 Our new edition of the statistical book on 'Agriculture, forestry and fishery statistics' provides the latest in-depth analyses in an easy to understand form, accompanied by several colourful infographics.